jestjs/jest/docs/CodeTransformation.md

 :::tip

 Make sure `process{Async}` method returns source map alongside with transformed code, so it is possible to report line information accurately in code coverage and test errors.
 Inline source maps also work but are slower.

+During the development of a transformer it can be useful to run Jest with `--no-cache` to frequently [delete cache](Troubleshooting.md#caching-issues).

 :::